dfurtado/dataclass-csv/CONTRIBUTING.md

 # Contributing

-I love to work together with people so if you have an excellent idea for a feature, improvements or maybe you found some bug, please, don't hesitate in adding an issue, so we can discuss and find a good solution together.
+I love to work together with people so if you have an excellent idea for a feature, improvements or maybe you found a bug.
+Please, don't hesitate in adding an issue, so we can discuss and find a good solution together.

-If you never participated in any open-source project before even better!
+If you never participated in any open-source project before it is even better!
 I can help you through the process.
 The important thing is to get more people involved in the Python community.
 So, don't be shy!

 ## Getting started